huggingface/lerobot/README.md

     hydra.run.dir=your/original/experiment/dir resume=true
 ```

 It will load the pretrained model, optimizer and scheduler states for training.
+For more information please see our tutorial on training resumption [here](https://github.com/huggingface/lerobot/blob/main/examples/5_resume_training.md).

 To use wandb for logging training and evaluation curves, make sure you've run `wandb login` as a one-time setup step.
 Then, when running the training command above, enable WandB in the configuration by adding: